zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

     ![](images/keylab-002.png " ")

     Note in the output that there are two files, a *private key:* ```id_rsa``` and a *public key:* ```id_rsa.pub```.
-Keep the private key safe and don't share it's contents with anyone.
+Keep the private key safe and don't share its contents with anyone.
 The public key will be needed for various activities and can be uploaded to certain systems as well as copied and pasted to facilitate secure communications in the cloud.

 4. Use the Linux ```cat``` command to list the contents of ```id_rsa.pub```.